dslab-epfl/chef/_sources/Howtos/init_env.txt

 ---------------------------------------------------

 Depending on the program under analysis, normal symbolic execution may get stuck in the constraint solver.
-It is better in general to use `concolic execution <Concolic.html>`_.
+It is better in general to use :doc:`concolic execution <Concolic>`.
 The following command runs ``echo`` in concolic mode, based on the concrete parameter ``abc`` (i.e., the first path will print ``abc``, while the others will print other strings)::